Tomato6966/NodeLink/README.md

 # NodeLink

-NodeLink is a next-generation, Lavalink-compatible audio server rewritten from the ground up for maximum performance, stability, and efficiency.
-It provides a robust solution for delivering high-quality audio to Discord bots, focusing on a lightweight footprint and native processing.
+NodeLink is a next-generation, Lavalink-compatible audio server, rewritten from the ground up for **maximum performance, stability, and efficiency**.
+Designed for Discord bots, NodeLink focuses on **native audio processing**, low-latency delivery, and a lightweight footprint without relying on external tools like FFmpeg.

 ## Core Advantages

-What makes NodeLink different from other Lavalink servers?
+What makes NodeLink stand out from other Lavalink servers?

--   **Extremely Low Memory Footprint**
+- **Efficient Resource Usage**
-    NodeLink is incredibly light on resources.
-It starts at just **~40MB of RAM** and can idle as low as **~10MB**.
-Even with active players, memory usage is minimal, settling around **~28MB** after initial allocation.
+  NodeLink is designed to run smoothly with minimal resource consumption, even with multiple active players.

 - **Precision Audio Delivery**
-    NodeLink uses [`@performanc/voice`](https://npmjs.com/package/@performanc/voice), our own highly-optimized voice implementation.
-This gives us fine-grained control over audio packet scheduling, eliminating common issues like audio speed-ups or choppiness by ensuring frames are sent to Discord exactly when they should be.
+  Using [`@performanc/voice`](https://npmjs.com/package/@performanc/voice), NodeLink schedules audio packets accurately to Discord, avoiding common issues like choppiness or speed-ups.

--   **WebAssembly-Powered Processing**
+- **WebAssembly-Powered Decoding**
-    Most of our audio decoders now run on WebAssembly, bringing near-native performance directly within Node.js.
-We use best-in-class, battle-tested libraries for every format to ensure the highest quality and stability.
+  Most audio decoders run on WebAssembly, providing near-native performance directly in Node.js while ensuring stability and high-quality playback.

--   **FFmpeg is No Longer Required**
+- **FFmpeg-Free Playback**
   > [!IMPORTANT]
-    > We have completely removed the dependency on **FFmpeg** for all core playback and decoding.
-This means lower I/O, less complexity, and a more stable, native experience right out of the box.
+  > NodeLink no longer requires **FFmpeg** for core playback and decoding.
+This simplifies setup, reduces I/O overhead, and provides a more stable experience out of the box.

 ## Dependencies